pnsn/run-event-classifier/README.md

 # run-event-classifier
-Scripts to run Akash's event classifier on PNSN events in real-time.
+(Unpolished) scripts to run Akash's event classifier on PNSN events in real-time.

 run_Automated_Surface_Event_Detection.py is based on this notebook: https://github.com/Akashkharita/Surface_Event_Detection/blob/main/Notebooks/Automated_Surface_Event_Detection.ipynb
 I modified it so that the only input argument is an evid.